rsksmart/devportal-1.0/tutorials/frontend/first-frontend-web3-injected.md

 ### Deploy a smart contract

 In the left side panel, go to the button Deploy and run transactions.

+At Environment, make sure you have selected the `Injected Web3`.

 Then click the button `Deploy`.

 ![Deploy and run transactions](/assets/img/tutorials/first-frontend-web3-injected/image-05.png)